 If a person suddenly stops or decreases their use, the body may display symptoms of opioid withdrawal.
 These symptoms can be extremely uncomfortable, including nausea, sweating, and muscle cramps.
 To avoid withdrawal symptoms, some people may take higher doses of tramadol than prescribed.

 History Of Other Mental Health Conditions Or Substance Abuse

 People who suffer from mental health conditions are at an increased risk for opioid abuse and overdose.
 When a person has symptoms of depression, bipolar disorder, or another mental health condition, they may take large amounts of tramadol to relieve the symptoms.

 Additionally, people who struggle with polysubstance abuse may mix tramadol with other drugs.
 This raises the risk of overdose.
 Those who suffer from these conditions can benefit from learning safer coping mechanisms, such as mindfulness.
-Patients receive mental health and addiction treatment at Addiction Campuses’ rehab centers across the U.S.
+Patients receive mental health and addiction treatment at Vertava Health’ rehab centers across the U.S.

 Finding Treatment For Tramadol Abuse And Addiction

 Although opioid overdose rates are climbing, tramadol abuse and overdose is a preventable and treatable condition.
 When people have access to effective addiction treatment, it reduces the chance of experiencing a tramadol overdose.

 At Vertava Health, we provide inpatient treatment programs with services like on-site medical detox and dialectical behavioral therapy (DBT).
 People who suffer from substance abuse, as well as mental health conditions, can benefit from medication-assisted treatment and creative arts therapy.

 To learn more about preventing tramadol abuse and overdose, or to find a rehab program near you, reach out to one of our treatment specialists today.